geojupyter/team-compass/meeting-notes/20251202-jupytergis-sync/index.md

 * STAC
     * New catalog will be Copernicus: https://browser.stac.dataspace.copernicus.eu/search?.language=en
-    * Our STAC Browser may not be the right name.
+    * Our STAC Browser may not have the right name.
 We can call the interface for selecting a catalog a "STAC Browser" and the interface for interacting with the selected catalog could be called something like "STAC Search"
     * Radiant Earth's STAC Browser https://radiantearth.github.io/stac-browser/
 * TanstackQuery: We should investigate this!
 * Switch to pnpm: